 This topic describes failover of replicated state.

-Selective data distribution recreates objects on the target system in a replica that preserves the object relationships and naming on the target server without interfering with active objects on the system.
-Objects within a replica are read-only and disabled.
-They cannot be failed over.
-However, you can use virtual databases (VDBs) within a replica as the source for provisioning new VDBs.
+Replication recreates objects on the target system in a replica that preserves object relationships and naming on the target server without interfering with active objects on the system.
+Objects within a replica are read-only and disabled until a replica is failed over, at which point they can be activated.
+VDBs and dSources within a replica can be used as the source for provisioning new VDBs.

 - Click System.